 - Kwamkwamba focused fully on the windmill project when he quit school because his parent could not afford his fees

 Sometimes, all it takes is a person to set a new phase in history.
-A Malawian teenager, William Kwamkwamba, made the almost-impossible thing happen when he built a windmill from junks and restored electricity to his village.
+A Malawian teenager, William Kwamkwamba, made the almost-impossible thing happen when he built a windmill from junks and restored electricity to his village in 2002.

-What is most inspiring about his story is that his knowledge on the invention was self-taught as he had to gather knowledge from borrowed books in the library, BBC News reports.
+What is most inspiring about his story is that his knowledge of the machine was self-taught as he had to gather knowledge from borrowed books in the library, BBC News reports.

-It is also very much inspiring to know that the boy had to quit school at the very tender age of 14 because his family could not fund his $80-a-year fees.
+It is also very much inspiring to know that the boy quit school at a very tender age because his family could not fund his $80-a-year fees.

-As he quit school, he had to return to his family’s farmland in Masitala, a central Malawian village, with a very grim look at the future.
+As he dropped out, he returned to his family’s farmland in Masitala, a central Malawian village, with a very grim look at the future.

 Kwamkwamba could not wait for politicians to do the work of bringing electricity and water to his village as Malawi faced its worst drought season in 2002 which left thousands of people dead.